ligadata-mkhalawi/Kamanja/trunk/docs/source/admin/monit-admin.rst

 are represented in curly brackets:

 - {PATH_TO} - replace with the full path for the specified file.

-  For the Monit scripts, this is typically the */home/kamanjadev/monit-5.20.0/scripts* directory.
+  - For the Monit scripts, this is typically the */home/kamanjadev/monit-5.20.0/scripts* directory.
+  - For the :ref:`metadataapiconfig-config-ref` file,
+    this is typically the *$KAMANJA_HOME/config* directory.
-  For the :ref:`metadataapiconfig-config-ref` file, this is typically the *$KAMANJA_HOME/config* directory.
+  - For the Key.pem file, this is typically *$HOME/.ssh*.

 - {NODE_IP} - IP address of this node
 - {USER} -
 - {LEADER_NODE_IP} -